Paul Vogler: Biography

-One of his works, "Alley Near a Small Town", was mistakenly attributed to Sisley because of a forged signature.
+One of his works, "Lane Near a Small Town", was mistakenly attributed to Sisley because of a forged signature.
 The original signature was discovered in 2016, during a restoration at the Kunsthalle Bremen.
-The painting had been in the possession of Pastor Johann Friedrich Lahmann (1858-1937) and was donated to the museum when he died.
+The painting had been in the possession of Pastor Johann Friedrich Lahmann (1858–1937) and was donated to the museum when he died.
 Suspicion was aroused when it was noted that the painting was not listed in Sisley's catalogue raisonné.